-Click on the 0.25 dimension so that it becomes highlighted.
-A window Quick Properties window may automatically appear; turn this feature off by deselecting the Quick Properties button at the bottom of the screen.
-With the 0.25 dimension highlighted, right click on it and select Properties and the Properties window will appear.
+Change to the View tab on the ribbon menu.
+Click on the 0.25 dimension so that it becomes highlighted With the 0.25 dimension highlighted, click on the Properties icon and the Properties window will appear.
 The variables that represent the 0.25 dimension are listed in the General, Misc, Lines and Arrows, Text, Fit, Primary Units, Alternate Units and Tolerances categories.